 11. It Gives You a Sense of Satisfaction

 The sales department is an integral part of the company that is responsible for its growth or failure.
-Since you will be contributing to such an important part, closing a deal or increasing sales gives you a sense of satisfaction and fulfillment.
+Since you will be contributing to such an important part, closing a deal or increasing sales gives you a sense of satisfaction and fulfilment.

 A sales job has an entrepreneurial touch to it; you earn what you put in.
 So, if you are giving your 100% to a deal, you know you will be getting the reward in the form of commission.

 There are always pros and cons attached to every career choice, but you need to do a cost-benefit analysis to see what is best for you.
-A sales career can be quite rewarding if you are a right fit.
+A sales career can be quite rewarding if you are the right fit.